Mr-Smyth/circles/docs/LogicWalkthrough.md

             # END RESULT HERE SHOULD HAVE A LIST DICTIONARIES CONTAINING ALL CHILDREN

-            INSERT THE LIST_OF_CHILDREN INTO MONGODB
+            INSERT THE LIST_OF_CHILDREN INTO MongoDB

             THIS RETURNS A LIST OF THE IDS